-Increasingly, issues of business ethics, corporate social responsibility (CSR) and sustainable development (SD) are driving significant change in businesses.
-The catalysts include mounting pressure from consumers, communities, workers, investors, and supply chain partners as well as from media and NGO accounts of spectacular CSR-related business failures.
+Increasingly, Canadian businesses are addressing issues with significant CSR dimensions.
+The catalysts for business action on CSR topics include mounting pressure from consumers, communities, workers, investors, supply chain partners as well as from media and NGO accounts of spectacular CSR-related business failures.
 More and more, these stakeholders are demanding forward-thinking ethical, environmental and social behaviour from firms wherever they operate in the global marketplace.
 One response has been the introduction of new laws, codes, standards and other instruments designed to motivate firms to do the right thing.